How Can You Separate Sand From Salt

 Data-Driven Optimization

 The rise of data analytics and machine learning is also influencing separation technologies.
 By collecting data on the separation process, such as temperature, flow rate, and particle size, it is possible to optimize the process using data-driven models.
-These models can identify the key parameters that affect the separation efficiency and suggest adjustments to improve the process.
+But these models can identify the key parameters that affect the separation efficiency and suggest adjustments to improve the process.
 This approach can lead to significant improvements in the performance and cost-effectiveness of separation processes.

 Tips and Expert Advice